Posted: 04/29/14 | April 29th, 2014

 Four years later, I think the answer is yes, you can.

 At least, I can.

-I’ll never give up travel but, right now, long extended trips are a thing of the past.
-The road may never end but now I want an off ramp and a rest station before I continue on it.
+I’ll never give up travel, but right now, extended trips are a thing of the past.
+The road may never end, but now I want an off-ramp and a rest station before I continue on it.

 As I said last week, there has to be balance.

-But as I write this today, I look in the mirror and no longer see a long-term traveler, just a backpacking budget one.
+But as I write this today, I look in the mirror and no longer see a long-term traveler.
+I’m just a backpacker, now.
+A budget one.

 What happens when I’m not nomadic?
 What happens to me?

 There’s a quote that says, “A ship is safe in harbor, but that’s not what ships are for.”

 My harbor is the road.
 It’s my comfort zone.

 But as I soon enter my thirty-third year of living, I no longer cling to that.
 It’s been two years since I wrote about “the end of my travels,” but I’ve finally come to terms with what I wrote there.